taoyama/azure-bigcompute/README.md

 ### Torque and pbspro for CentOS-HPC Skus

 **All computes would have automatic pbs_mom and head the pbs_mom and pbs_server for latest Torque or Pbspro from their respective master repos made from source during cluster provision time**.
-Nos post installation tasks are required post successful cluster deployment except if np is to be increased from 1.
+No post installation tasks are required post successful cluster deployment except if np is to be increased from 1.

 check for Torque or PBSPro via
 <code>pbsnodes -a</code>